algoo/preview-generator/README.rst

 The builders
 ------------

-Here is the way it is meant to be used
+Here is the way it is meant to be used assuming that cache_path is an existing directory

 For Office types into PDF :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~